finn1817/NATracker/readme.md

 ### ![NATracker](https://github.com/mcallbosco/NATracker/blob/main/GUI/icon2.png?raw=true)

 ### What is this?
 NATracker is a file system journaling tool developed for **CSIT 435: Introduction to Operating Systems** at **SUNY Fredonia**.
 This program runs in the background and monitors changes in directories and files, providing functionality for setup, management, and replaying tracked data.
 It features a GUI for user interaction, as well as streamlined installation and uninstallation scripts.
-Don't expect too much from this, it was something developed as an assignment.
+Don't expect too much from this, it was something developed as an assignment made to meet specific specifications.

 ---